ga4gh/data-security/AAI/AAIConnectProfile.md

     5. The `subject_token_type` parameter value MUST be `urn:ietf:params:oauth:token-type:access_token`.

-    6. The token endpoint SHOULD require one or more scopes to be present in the given AAI access token (ex. `"scope": "ga4gh_passport_v1"`).
+    6. The Token Endpoint SHOULD require one or more scopes to be present in the given AAI access token (ex. `"scope": "ga4gh_passport_v1"`).

-    7. The token endpoint MAY accept or require any other optional parameters defined in [RFC8693](https://datatracker.ietf.org/doc/html/rfc8693).
+    7. The Token Endpoint MAY accept or require any other optional parameters defined in [RFC8693](https://datatracker.ietf.org/doc/html/rfc8693).

 #### Conformance for Claim Clearinghouses (consuming Passports or Visas to give access to data)